Python

 PacketRC packetCb(batch, packet, packetBytes, packetLen)

-- packetBytes: The memory view of the packet bytes; only valid during the callback.
+- packetBytes: Read-only memoryview of packet bytes; only valid during callback.

 Methods